everwitt7/nvim/README.md

 installing the font via `brew install --cask font-hack-nerd-font` and then going to my profile and selecting my text as that font in iTerm in profiles -> text

+With all of these plugins, the `.config/nvim` folder is 800K and the `.local/share/nvim` and `.local/state/nvim` are combined 800k too.
+This means that this is only taking up around 2Gs of space, which is very little with all of the plugins I want installed

 # TODO:

 There are some things I still need to setup in neovim